Valuations in the Public Sector

 One of the main difficulties in applying IFRS to the public sector is around measurement, and in particular valuation.
 Like the private sector, public sector entities have assets and liabilities but the question of how the benefit of these should be measured in the financial statements has proved an intractable problem.
 There is very little consistency between countries on either what types of asset or liability should be included in public sector accounts, and when they are, whether they are measured on the basis of what they cost to provide or on some form of current value.

 Why does this matter?
 Unlike companies where an obligation to report performance consistently is necessary for investor information and regulatory oversight, governments are sovereign and can set the rules to suit their circumstances.
-However, since governments also borrow in the financial markets, the integrity of their public accounts is becoming a matter of increasing concern, as is the need for comparisons between countries.
-As long ago as 2013 the IMF published a working paper that examined the role of non-financial assets in government accounting and debt management across more than thirty countries.
-This highlighted significant discrepancies and concluded that improving the consistency and transparency of data about the extent and value of assets would improve economic management.
+However, since governments also borrow in the financial markets, the integrity of their public accounts is becoming a matter of increasing concern.
+As long ago as 2013 the IMF published a paper that highlighted significant discrepancies between the approaches taken by governments to valuing their non financial assets which concluded that improving the consistency and transparency about the extent and value of assets would improve economic management.

 For a number of years the IPSASB has been examining this issue.
 In set of Exposure Drafts issued in 2021 it proposed including a new valuation definition, Current Operational Value (COV), into the suite of measurement options.
 We had a number of concerns about the proposals for COV, not because we disagreed with the idea of a distinct basis for physical assets held for delivering a public service but because of the way in which this was being explained and illustrated in the EDs.
 Our comments on the consultation process can be seen under "Useful Links" below.